robertmc0/modules-test/modules/network/azure-firewalls-policy/README.md

 > Note: TLS Inspection, IDPS, URL Filtering and Web Categories are only available on the Premium SKU.

+> Note: Custom DNS Servers & DNS Proxy are unavailable on the Basic SKU.
+These values will be filtered out if the `tier` variable is passed as "Basic"

 > Note: Azure RBAC is not currently supported for key vault integration with Azure Firewall Policy, refer to: https://learn.microsoft.com/en-us/azure/firewall/premium-certificates#azure-key-vault

 ## Parameters